shivam472/shivam472/README.md

-- 👋 Hi, I’m Shivam Pandey
+- 👋 Hi, I’m Shivam Pandey.
-- 👀 I’m interested in learning full stack web development
+- 🌱 I’m a react developer.
-- 🌱 I’m currently learning React.js
+- 👀 I’m interested in learning app development.
-- 💞️ I’m looking to collaborate on projects related to web development
+- 💞️ I’m looking to collaborate on projects related to web development.
 - 📫 Reach me at shivamraj472@gmail.com

 <!---